contributing-to-kubernetes/go-examples/lesson-003-web-server-graceful-shutdown/README.md

 Channels are created **blocking by default** (or _unbuffered_)

-Unbuffered channels are those which both goroutines (one sending data to the buffer, another waiting to receive the resource) require to be ready to exchange some data.
-If a goroutine is trying to send a resource to an unbuffered channel and there is no goroutine waiting to receive that resource, the channel will lock the sender and make it wait.
+If we try to send a resource to an unbuffered channel, the channel will lock (preventing us from sending anything else into the channel) until someone else reads from it.
+This essentially means that an unbuffered channel is restricted to never having more than 1 element inside of it.
 And viceversa.

 On the other hand, buffered channels have capacity and they are able to keep a number of resources.
-The only times buffered channels will lock goroutines are: when a sender tries to send a resource and the channel is full or when a goroutine tries to get a resource and the channel is empty.
+The only times buffered channels will lock goroutines are when a sender tries to send a resource and the channel is full or when a goroutine tries to get a resource and the channel is empty.

 We can use this in our benefit and block our server from being closed until all pending requests have been served when we receive a specific signal.